Motion of the heavy symmetric top when magnitudes of conserved angular momenta are different: Introduction

 \section{Introduction}

 The symmetric top problem is one of the long-studied topics of physics.
 The scientific study on this topic starts with Euler and continues through Lagrange, Poinsot, Kovalevskaya and so on.
-Euler has obtained equations describing motions of rotating rigid bodies under the influence of torque in the 1750's \cite{Euler1752, Euler1765, Marquina2017, Tanriverdi2020cmmnt}, and these equations are known as Euler equations.
+Euler has obtained equations describing motions of rotating rigid bodies under the influence of torque in the 1750's \cite{Euler1752, Euler1765, Marquina2017}, and these equations are known as Euler equations.
 These equations can result in complicated coupled equations.
 Most of the time, obtaining their analytical solution is impossible, and there are various approaches to the problem.
 One can find a summary of studies till the 1960s in Leimanis's work \cite{Leimanis}.

 This problem is studied with geometric techniques at the beginning.
 Constants, mostly obtained using conserved quantities, are used to study the motion in these geometric approaches.
-One of the important works with these geometric techniques on this problem is given by Routh \cite{Routh}.
-There is another important work on the motion of symmetric top involving geometric techniques written by Klein and Sommerfeld \cite{KleinSommerfeld}.
+One of the important works with these geometric techniques on this problem is given by Routh \cite{Routh}, and it is one of the core works on this subject.
+There is another important work on the motion of the symmetric top involving geometric techniques written by Klein and Sommerfeld \cite{KleinSommerfeld}.
 Gray's work also uses geometric techniques and utilizes these two works \cite{Gray}.

-Works of Lamb and Crabtree are important studies on the motion of the symmetric top \cite{Crabtree, Lamb}, and these works together with Whittaker\& McCrae's and Synge \& Griffith's ones provide an important step in the passage from geometric parameters to physical parameters \cite{WhittakerMcCrae, SyngeGriffith}.
+Works of Lamb and Crabtree are important studies on the motion of the symmetric top \cite{Crabtree, Lamb}, and these works, together with Whittaker\& McCrae's and Synge \& Griffith's ones, provide an important step in the passage from geometric parameters to physical parameters \cite{WhittakerMcCrae, SyngeGriffith}.
 In some of the later works, the constants of geometric techniques start to leave their place to physical quantities.

 A cubic function, which is already used in geometric studies, can be used to determine turning angles for nutation and motion type in some cases \cite{Scarborough, MacMillan, ArnoldMaunder, Groesberg, JoseSaletan}.
 The cubic function derived by using constants of motion can be used to reduce the degrees of freedom in the dissipation free case.
-This kind of procedure is known as Routh reduction since Routh has given the general procedure for this type of reduction \cite{Routh2, MarsdenRatiu, LangerockAA}.
+This kind of procedure is known as Routh reduction since Routh has given the general procedure for this type of reduction \cite{Routh2, MarsdenRatiu, LangerockAA, Capriotti}.